scdl-org/scdl/README.md

 # Download one playlist
 scdl -l https://soundcloud.com/pandadub/sets/the-lost-ship

+# Download only new tracks from a playlist
+scdl -l https://soundcloud.com/pandadub/sets/the-lost-ship --download-archive archive.txt

 # Download your likes (with authentification token)
 scdl me -f
 ```

 ### Options:
 ```
     -h --help                   Show this screen
     --version                   Show version
     me                          Use the user profile from the auth_token -l [url]                    URL can be track/playlist/user
     -s                          Download the stream of a user (token needed) -a                          Download all tracks of a user (including reposts) -t                          Download all uploads of a user (no reposts) -f                          Download all favorites of a user -C                          Download all commented by a user -p                          Download all playlists of a user -m                          Download all liked and owned playlists of a user -c                          Continue if a downloaded file already exists -o [offset]                 Begin with a custom offset --path [path]               Use a custom path for downloaded files --min-size [min-size]       Skip tracks smaller than size (k/m/g) --max-size [max-size]       Skip tracks larger than size (k/m/g) --hidewarnings              Hide Warnings. (use with precaution)
     --addtofile                 Add the artist name to the filename if it isn't in the filename already --addtimestamp              Adds the timestamp of the creation of the track to the title (useful to sort chronologically) --onlymp3                   Download only the mp3 file even if the track is Downloadable --error                     Set log level to ERROR
     --debug                     Set log level to DEBUG
     --hide-progress             Hide the wget progress bar
-    --no-playlist-folder  Download playlist tracks into directory, instead of making a playlist subfolder (the default)
+    --no-playlist-folder        Download playlist tracks into directory, instead of making a playlist subfolder (the default) --download-archive [file]   Keep track of track IDs in an archive file and skip already-downloaded files
 ```